The Health Effects of EMF, ELF and Magnetic Fields from Power Lines and Electricity

 ELF magnetic fields are emitted by a wide range of everyday sources, both inside and outside the home.

-Chronic exposure—such as living, attending school, or working near high voltage power lines, or working in industries with high exposures—is considered the greatest concern by many researchers, because it exposes the body continuously, and exposure accumulates over time.
+Chronic exposure—such as living, attending school, or working near power lines, or working in industries with high exposures—is considered the greatest concern by many researchers, because it exposes the body continuously, and exposure accumulates over time.

 Residential EMF exposure is rising not only because of our increasing use of electronic devices, but also due to the rapid expansion of energy-intensive data centers that demand new high-voltage transmission lines, increasingly being built near homes and schools.
 This makes EMF exposure an overlooked but significant health risk tied to data center development.